algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 For this project, it's mandatory to use Flutter.
 Flutter is an open-source UI software development kit created by Google.
 It is used to develop applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.

 We will use Flutter to create the mobile application for We Are Evolution.
-Flutter is a great tool for creating mobile applications as it allows to creation of a single codebase for both Android and iOS applications.
-It also allows to creation of beautiful and responsive applications.
+Flutter is a great tool for creating mobile applications as it allows the creation of a single codebase for both Android and iOS applications.
+It also allows the creation of beautiful and responsive applications.

 #### **B. Used Packages**

 To create the application, we will need to use some packages.

 ##### ➭ <ins>Development Packages:</ins>
+- List development packages here...

 ##### ➭ <ins>Testing Packages:</ins>
 - `flutter_observatory`: A package that provides a testing framework for Flutter applications.